16 Using Administrative Data to Improve Social Protection in IndonesiaVivi Alatas (Asa Kreativita)

 16.4.1 Administrative Data Collection for Program Targeting

 Governments are often worried about whether social assistance reaches the poorest households.
 In 2005, the government of Indonesia announced cuts to fuel subsidies, which were to be offset by increased transfers to the poor and near-poor.
 Program targeting emerged as an important policy priority, as the government sought to ensure that these transfers reached their intended recipients.
-In 2011, to further improve the targeting of social protection programs, Indonesia set out to establish a national targeting system.137 This national targeting system, the Unified Data Base (UDB), is essentially a unified registry of actual and potential beneficiaries, which aims to provide high-quality data for all programs to access, facilitate complementarities between programs, reduce costs by avoiding duplicated targeting efforts across programs, and mitigate fraud, corruption, and the unintended duplication of benefits.
+In 2011, to further improve the targeting of social protection programs, Indonesia set out to establish a national targeting system.309 This national targeting system, the Unified Data Base (UDB), is essentially a unified registry of actual and potential beneficiaries, which aims to provide high-quality data for all programs to access, facilitate complementarities between programs, reduce costs by avoiding duplicated targeting efforts across programs, and mitigate fraud, corruption, and the unintended duplication of benefits.
 While the potential advantages of such a system are large, switching targeting methods introduces the risk that some households could be systematically excluded from social assistance.
 The technical and administrative challenges of such a multi-program effort are extensive, and the risk of information manipulation may increase with the scale of the effort.

 The results of the experiment informed the creation of the Data Collection for Social Protection Programs (PPLS11) registry, which was finalized in December 2011, covering the 25 million poor and vulnerable households constituting Indonesia’s bottom 40 percent.
 It was subsequently endorsed by a cabinet-level committee, which instructed all central agencies to use it as the basis of their beneficiary lists.
-The registry has since been used for the national health fee waiver program (Jamkesmas) that aims to cover the poorest 76 million individuals and a conditional cash transfer program that now covers 10 million households, as well as for targeting unconditional cash transfers to qualifying households during further fuel subsidies reductions (see Using Administrative Data to Implement an Experimental Treatment).
-The establishment and widespread use of this registry significantly reduced the exclusion of poor households from government assistance, marking a critical milestone in Indonesia's development of an integrated social safety net.
+The registry has since been used for the national health fee waiver program (Jamkesmas) that aims to cover the poorest 76 million individuals and a conditional cash transfer program that now covers 10 million households, as well as for targeting unconditional cash transfers to qualifying households during further fuel subsidy reductions (see section 16.2.1).
+The establishment and widespread use of this registry significantly reduced the exclusion of poor households from government assistance, marking a critical milestone in Indonesia’s development of an integrated social safety net.
 Furthermore, since the adoption of PPLS11, Indonesia has continued to improve its administrative data systems, and thus the social protections that rely on those systems, through empirical research that relies on both experimental and administrative data.
 One follow-up study focused on the potential of using self-selection to help determine inclusion in the proxy-means test screening process (Alatas et al. 2016).

 16.4.2 Using Administrative Data as a Research Treatment to Improve Data Collection